 The remaining roadways are classified in the General Plan as local streets, which provide direct access to residences, services, and other destinations from collector streets.
-Most of the local streets between Folsom Road and Douglas Boulevard are one-way streets.

 4.2.2 Bicycle System

 The City of Roseville's bikeway system includes on- and off-street facilities interconnected to form a comprehensive network of bikeways.
 Bicycle facilities located in or nearby the Plan Area are classified and located as follows: